- Changes in Your Sex Life During the Second Trimester

 - If you have experienced heavy bleeding, sex could elevate the risk of additional bleeding, especially in such cases where the placenta is placed lower than usual.

-- If you have have experienced leakage of amniotic fluid, sex will increase the risk of an infection.
+- If you have experienced leakage of amniotic fluid, sex will increase the risk of an infection.

 - If you are suffering from placenta previa, it is better to avoid sex.
 It is a condition where the placenta grows in the lowest part of the uterus and covers the opening of the cervix either partially or completely.